-Unlike traditional tour operators, Beyond Expeditions founder Scott Tay is shunning the typical holiday itineraries in favour of less-traversed sites and experiences.
+Unlike traditional tour operators, Beyond Expeditions founder Scott Tay is shunning typical holiday itineraries in favour of less-traversed sites and experiences.

 What started as a travel community created with friends and family in 2017, soon blossomed into a full-fledged boutique travel agency Beyond Expeditions for Singaporean millennial Scott Tay.